 If you receive a conﬁrmed test for COVID-19, please use the following emails to inform us.
 For students who were not seen or tested at the Student Health Center, please email email@example.com.
 For faculty and staff, please email firstname.lastname@example.org.
 All personal information will be kept conﬁdential.

-Bender Library will continue normal services up until 6:00 pm ET on Sunday, March 15, 2020.
-Effective Monday, March 16, 2020, Bender Library will be closed to the public and will be operating in a virtual function.
-During this time, there will be limited staff on-site to scan and deliver materials electronically requested by students.
+Since Monday, March 16, 2020, Bender Library has been closed to the public and will be operating in a virtual function.
 Detailed requests for materials can be placed through the library catalog or emailed to email@example.com.
 As the university continues to monitor the developments around COVID-19, the Library will review its operating status and make adjustments accordingly.
 The most up to date information about available library resources and services can be found on the library website.

 I have books from Bender Library that I need to return, what should I do?

-The Bender Library book-drop will continue to be open and both books and videos can be returned there once the DC stay-at-home order is lifted.
-Students, faculty and staff don’t need to renew materials online that are already checked out as the due date for those materials has been extended until May 31, 2020.
+The Bender Library book-drop is open and both books and videos can be returned there once the DC stay-at-home order is lifted.
+Students, faculty and staff don’t need to renew materials online that are already checked out as the due date for those materials has been extended until August 31, 2020.
 If you receive a notification in error, send an email to firstname.lastname@example.org and the library staff will look into it.
-Should the due date need to extend beyond May 31, 2020 the library staff will update you with that information.
+Should the due date need to extend beyond August 31, 2020, the library staff will update you with that information.

 Are campus tours canceled?

 Operations in the Admissions Welcome Center have been suspended, and, in concert with guidance from health officials, there are no group information sessions or tours at this time.
 We encourage everyone to enjoy a virtual tour of AU.